The Last Shadow Puppets: 2009–2015: First hiatus

 Now on a hiatus, and working with their bands, Turner and Kane reunited briefly at the Shockwaves NME Awards on 25 February 2009, where they won Best Music Video for My Mistakes Were Made For You directed by Richard Ayoade.
 In a March 2010 interview with Absolute Radio, Alex Turner said that there were no plans for new material, however, Kane said in October 2010 they would get back together after he was done with his solo project.

 That summer, the band played an acoustic set at Club Nokia in Los Angeles, for Brian O'Connor's benefit concert.
 This marked the first live performance of the band since 2008.
 A year later, Turner confirmed his interests in recording a second album.
 In January 2012, Kane added that he would reunite with Turner to record again as the Last Shadow Puppets "when the time is right."

-On 3 February 2012, Miles Kane supported Arctic Monkeys at their Paris Olympia show.
+In February 2012, Miles Kane supported Arctic Monkeys at their Paris Olympia show.
 At the conclusion of the support slot, Turner joined Kane and his band to perform "Standing Next to Me".
-This was repeated again a year later, at Kane's Glastonbury set, near the end of his performance.
-On October that same year, Kane now joining the Arctic Monkeys on their headline set in Mexico, performed their last song "505" together.
+This was repeated again a year later at Kane's Glastonbury set, near the end of his performance.
+In October that year Kane, now joining the Arctic Monkeys on their headline set in Mexico, performed their last song "505" together.
 At Finsbury Park 2014, both reunited once more for an acoustic performance of "Standing Next to Me".